 Amelanotic melanoma is a type of skin cancer.
-Unlike most forms of melanoma, a person with amelanotic melanoma will develop a mole or similar growth that does not contain melanin.
+A person with amelanotic melanoma will develop a mole or similar growth that does not contain melanin or pigment.
+It may be pale pink or reddish.

 Melanin is the pigment that gives skin cells and moles their color.
 Because it does not have this pigment, amelanotic melanoma can be hard to detect.